Deciding what action to take

 The ICAC assesses all matters it receives to decide what action to take.
 Depending on the matter, the ICAC may:

-- refer the matter to another agency if the ICAC does not have the authority to deal with it.
-For example, the ICAC would refer a complaint about corrupt conduct by a NSW police officer to the Police Integrity Commission
+refer the matter to another agency if the ICAC does not have the authority to deal with it.
+For example, the ICAC would refer a complaint about corrupt conduct by a NSW police officer to the Law Enforcement Conduct Commission

 Conducting an investigation

 The ICAC has considerable discretion in determining the matters it investigates.
 However, it is required to investigate all matters referred to it by both Houses of the NSW Parliament.